Coopercoppers/PFN/README.md

 ### Evaluation on CoNLL04
 We also run the test on the dataset CoNLL04, but we did not report the results in our paper due to several reasons:
-* We are unsure that the baseline results are fairly reported which is dicussed in detail in [Let's Stop Incorrect Comparisons in End-to-end Relation Extraction!](https://arxiv.org/abs/2009.10684)
+* We are unsure that the baseline results are fairly reported which is dicussed in detail in [Let's Stop Incorrect Comparisons in End-to-end Relation Extraction!](https://arxiv.org/pdf/2009.10684.pdf)
 * Hyper-parameter tuning affects the performance considerably in this dataset.

 The best micro F1-scores we get for NER/RE are 89.6/75.0 (previous sota table-sequence reports 90.1/73.6)
-Hyper-parameters for this dataset are: epoch-200, lr-0.00002, batch_size-10, clip-1.0, the dataset can be retrived from the same source as ADE and SCIERC
+Hyper-parameters for this dataset are: epoch-200, lr-0.00002, batch_size-10, clip-1.0, the dataset can be retrived from the same source as ADE and SCIERC.

 ### Gradient Vanishing and Explosion
 Improper selection of hyper-parameters can lead to gradient vanishing and explosion in some extreme cases, If you encounter this problem, you should check on the hype-parameters especially the clip value of grad norm.